msrxse/grouped-tasks-accordion/README.md

 - Missing accessibility for checkboxes, also missing a good user-experience on those (user cant toggle checkbox from the keyboard)
 - State management might not be ideal, would need a performance review on that.
 Looking at wasted rerenders and user experience in general
 - Proper `empty states` and `error states` are not implemented
+- Animations: There are no animations at the moment and with a little more time I could have apply them

 # Tooling: